Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 How Does Gemini Compare to Microsoft 365 Copilot?

-Gemini is bundled into Workspace at no additional cost, while Microsoft 365 Copilot requires a separate $30/user/month add-on on top of your existing Microsoft 365 subscription.
+Gemini is bundled into Workspace at no additional cost.
+Microsoft 365 Copilot pricing now varies by plan size:

 | Capability | Gemini in Workspace | Microsoft 365 Copilot |